How Does Fasting Affect Weight Loss?

 Muscle loss: Fasting can lead to some muscle loss along with fat loss.

-Not for everyone: Fasting is not recommended for certain individuals, such as pregnant or breastfeeding women, people with certain health conditions, or those with a history of eating disorders.
+Not for everyone: Fasting is not advised for pregnant or breastfeeding women, those with certain health issues, or individuals with a history of eating disorders.

 Overall